5-AMINOSALICYLIC ACID DERIVATIVE

 How do I take it?

-Your doctor may order regular complete blood count (CBC) and liver function tests before you begin taking Azulfidine and regularly during the time you are taking Azulfidine.
+Prescribing information states that Azulfidine is taken orally as a tablet.Your doctor may order regular complete blood count (CBC) and liver function tests before you begin taking Azulfidine and regularly during the time you are taking it.

 Seek immediate medical attention if you experience signs of liver problems, such as yellowing of the skin or eyes, bruising easily, pain or swelling in the abdomen, black stools, or vomit that contains blood or what looks like coffee grounds.

 We never share your personal information with anyone.